psipred/DMPfold2/README.md

 1. Python 3.6 or later is required.

-2. Install [PyTorch](https://pytorch.org) as appropriate for your system.
+2. Install [PyTorch](https://pytorch.org) (version 1.8.0) as appropriate for your system.
 A GPU is not required but gives some speedup to longer runs.

 3. Run `pip install dmpfold`, which adds the `dmpfold` executable to the path.
 The first time you run a prediction the trained model files (~140 MB) will be downloaded to the package directory, which requires an internet connection.